flenniken/statictea/docs/runFunction.md

 # funNe_iib

-Return true when the a does not equal b.
+Return true when two ints are not equal.

 ~~~
 ne(a: int, b: int) bool